ndrplz/self-driving-car/project_3_behavioral_cloning/README.md

 ##### Shifting the bias

-Finally, we introduced a parameter called $bias \in [0, 1]$ in the `data generator` to be able to mitigate the bias towards zero of the ground truth.
-Every time an example is loaded from the training set, a *soft* random theshold $r \in [0, 1]$ is computed.
-Then the example is discarded from the batch if $s_i + bias < r$.
+Finally, we introduced a parameter called `bias` belonging to range [0, 1] in the `data generator` to be able to mitigate the bias towards zero of the ground truth.
+Every time an example is loaded from the training set, a *soft* random theshold `r =  np.random.rand()` is computed.
+Then the example `i` is discarded from the batch if `steering(i) + bias < r`.
 In this way, we can tweak the ground truth distribution of the data batches loaded.
 The effect of the bias parameter on the distribution of the ground truth in a batch of 1024 frames is shown below:

 ![augmentation_correct_bias](img/bias_parameter.png)

 ## Network architecture

+Network architecture is borrowed from the aforementioned [NVIDIA paper](https://arxiv.org/pdf/1604.07316v1.pdf) in which they tackle the same problem of steering angle prediction, just in a slightly more unconstrained environment :-)

+The architecture is *relatively shallow* and is shown below:

+Input normalization is implemented through a `Lambda` layer, which constitutes the first layer of the model.
+In this way input is standardized such that lie in the range [-1, 1] (of course this works because the frame fed to the network is in range [0, 255]).

+The choice of ELU activation function (instead of more traditional ReLU) come from [this](https://github.com/commaai/research/blob/master/train_steering_model.py) model of CommaAI, which is born for the same task of steering regression.
+On the contrary, the NVIDIA paper does not explicitly state which activation function they use.

+Convolutional layers are followed by 3 fully-connected layers: finally, a last single neuron tries to regress the correct steering value from the features it receives from the previous layers.

 ### Model architecture
 ### Preventing overfitting
 ### Training Details